-Passing by Circo Massimo (yet another so-called must-see which we didn’t find impressive), we headed out to Rome’s public rose garden, to rest a bit, because it was a long day and we needed a break.
-Ouf.
-The garden was so beautiful, full of amazing, colourful and diverse roses, but we only walked some more while I took some pictures and left, because Mathieu’s allergy was acting up and he looked in pain.
+Passing by Circo Massimo (yet another so-called must-see which we didn’t find impressive on our Rome holiday), we headed out to Rome’s public rose garden, to rest a bit, because it was a long day and we needed a break.
+The garden was so beautiful, full of amazing, colorful and diverse roses, but we only walked some more while I took some pictures and left, because Mathieu’s allergy was acting up and he looked in pain.

 Of course, the longer we stayed, the more crowded it got.
 And no view was worth feeling like a sardine at the end of a hot, tiring day.

 Giardino Storico di Sant’Alessio

 Here’s a tip: if you walk a bit more and you pass Giardino Degli Aranci, you’ll end up in another garden, with kind of the same view and almost entirely empty.
 It’s not as well maintained, but it’s a good alternative to share your potentially romantic moment with just one other person instead of tens. 🙂

 This place is worth a stop to go stare down a keyhole.
 Il Buco di Roma (Buco della Serratura di Roma) is a famous keyhole.
 If you look through it, between perfectly aligned hedges, you will see the perfectly framed dome of St. Peter’s Basilica, from the Vatican.

 I tried getting a picture, but it’s really hard to focus properly.

 Pizzeria da Remo